Best Irons 2019 - Steam Iron Reviews, Rankings and Comparison

 Performance: High Wattage & Steam to the Rescue

-If you find an iron with a high wattage, you may suddenly find yourself doing less work when it comes to ironing clothes.
+If you find a steam iron with high wattage, you may suddenly find yourself doing less work when it comes to ironing clothes.
 More power means more efficient ironing, a higher steam capacity and less work for you per garment.
 An iron with a large number of steam holes can also produce fuller steam bursts.
 Additionally, adjustable steam gauges let you have control over how much steam you use at a time, if any.
 If you plan on using a lot of steam, you will want to look for units that have short steam regeneration times between bursts.

 There are multiple kinds of soleplate shapes as well, the most common of which are the standard U shape or a tapered shape, which makes it easy to iron around buttons, collars and other tricky areas.
 It is also important to have irons with nonstick soleplates that stay clean or are at least easy to clean.
 Look for a self-cleaning function, as well as anti-calcification and anti-scale systems, all of which work to reduce and remove impurities from the inner soleplate area of your iron.